District X: Underworld (#7–12)

 A series of brutal murders followed by a mysterious blackout leads to an investigation of the growing underground mutant community, called the Tunnel Rats.
 Calling themselves "Those Who Live in Darkness", the tunnelers claim responsibility for the blackout and state that they want the city to leave them alone.
 In recent months, police and social services have put pressure on the Tunnel Rats by destroying their homes and remanding their children into state custody.

-Tensions with the Tunnel Rats come to a head just as Bishop and Officer Ortega manage to track down The Worm, a hideously mutated young man who is seeking revenge for being cast out by his parents.
+Tensions with the Tunnel Rats come to a head just as Bishop and Officer Ortega track down the Worm, a hideously mutated young man who is seeking revenge for being cast out by his parents.
 Bishop convinces many of the Tunnel Rats to rejoin surface society but a small band decides to dwell deeper in the tunnels under Mutant Town.
-Their journey is cut short by The Worm who massacres them all before being stopped by Bishop and Ortega, who kills him.
+Their journey is cut short by the Worm who massacres them all before being stopped by Bishop and Ortega, who kills him.